 How To Order Zenni Anti-Fog Coating

-To add anti-fog coating to your next pair of glasses, select your frame and add Anti-Fog + Anti-Reflective Coating to your order during checkout.
-Anti-fog coating can be applied to most of Zenni’s lenses*, including our basic Blokz® blue light blocking and impact resistant Trivex lens options.
+To add the anti-fog coating to your next pair of glasses, select your frame and add Anti-Fog + Anti-Reflective Coating to your order during checkout.
+Anti-fog coating can be applied to most of Zenni’s lenses*, including our basic Blokz® Blue Light Glasses and impact-resistant Trivex lens options.
 Even better, it’s only $12.95 ( other places offer anti-fog coatings for up to $150!)
 It’s that easy and you’ll be enjoying fog-free frames for days on end.

 If you already own a pair of glasses and aren’t ready to replace them just yet, our Pre-Moistened Anti-Fog Lens Wipes are another great option.
 They come in packs of 40 and are easy to tuck away in your purse, glove compartment, or kid’s backpack if they are wearing a mask at school and dealing with fog.
 To use, just unfold the wipe and gently clean both sides of your lenses.